accessibility-luxembourg/accessibilite.public.lu/content/en/raam1.1/referentiel-technique.md

 **[Test 3.6.1](#test-3-6-1):** Does each synchronised pre-recorded time-based media meet one of these conditions? {id="test-3-6-1"}
 - The audio description is relevant and correctly synchronised;
-- The text transcription is relevant.
+- The text transcript is relevant.

 ##### Special cases